Dealing with Chronic Pain and PTSD after Car Accidents or Surgery

 Post-Traumatic Stress and Dealing with PTSD

-In the session we took James back to the accident and within a safe and contained setting allowed him to speak out and feel his activation, fear, nervousness and above all his anger.
-Helping him to feel his nervousness and activation released his tensions in the solar plexus.
+In the session we took James back to the accident and within a safe and contained setting allowed him to speak out and feel his activation, fear, nervousness and above all, his anger.
+Helping him to feel his nervousness and activation released the tensions in his solar plexus.
 Getting him to vocalize his anger helped him to complete his fight/flight mechanism and release his neck and jaw muscles and related pons-medulla brain structures.
 Making the link within the accident as an action shared, the emotion and body responses helped him to process the work on a cognitive level.